 For undergraduate RA positions

-If you would like to participate in our studies, please email the lab so that you can be added to our participant pool mailing list.
+If you would like to participate in any of our other studies, please email the lab so that you can be added to our participant pool mailing list.
 Note: we currently only recruit participants from the Boston area.

-To apply, please email Liane Young (email@example.com) with a CV and statement of current and future research interests.
-Please also arrange for three letters of reference to be sent to the same address and include “Morality Lab Postdoc Application” in the subject line of any correspondence.
+To apply, please email Josh Hirschfeld-Kroen (firstname.lastname@example.org) and Liane Young (email@example.com) with a CV (titled as ‘LastName_CV’) and a statement explaining current and future research interests as well as specific interests in joining the Morality Lab.
+Please also provide contact information for two references and include “Morality Lab Coordinator Application” in the subject line of any correspondence.